aevilesaguiar/gettingStartedAngular/README.md

 - 4 Introduction to Components[ok]
 - 5 Templates, Interpolation, and Directives[ok]
 - 6 Data Binding & Pipes[ok]
-- 7 More on Components
+- 7 More on Components[ok]
-- 8 Building Nested Components
+- 8 Building Nested Components[ok]
-- 9 Services and Dependency Injection
+- 9 Services and Dependency Injection[ok]
 - 10 Retrieving Data Using HTTP
 - 11 Navigation and Routing Basics
 - 12 Navigation and Routing Additional Techniques